Generic selectors

 Does this sound hard?
 Yes!
 Beyond words!
 In fact, the difficulty of this was not lost on the disciples.
 Notice what the disciples said immediately after hearing that they must forgive everyone who repents of their offenses:

-LUKE 17:5 Then the apostles said to the Lord, “Increase our faith.
+LUKE 17:5 And the apostles said to the Lord, “Increase our faith.

 CHAPTER 5